sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 Interpretability research offers a promising path to address these challenges.
 Mechanistic interpretability, in particular, seeks to uncover the inner processes of neural networks and explain how specific outputs are generated <d-cite key="saphra2024mechanistic,hastingswoodhouse2024introduction"></d-cite>.
 By applying these techniques to VLMs, researchers can gain valuable insights into how these models represent, process, store, and integrate visual and linguistic information, advancing both theoretical understanding and practical utility.

 In this work, we examine how mechanistic interpretability methods can illuminate the inner workings of VLMs.
-We review five key techniques—probing <d-cite key="alain2016understanding,hewitt-manning-2019-structural"></d-cite>, activation patching <d-cite key="NEURIPS2020_92650b2e, NEURIPS2022_6f1d43d5"></d-cite>, logit lens <d-cite key="alignmentforumorg2024interpreting"></d-cite>, sparse autoencoders <d-cite key="bricken2023monosemanticity,DBLP:conf/iclr/HubenCRES24"></d-cite>, and automated explanations—detailing their mechanisms, applications, and the insights they provide through concrete examples.
+We review five key techniques—probing <d-cite key="alain2016understanding,hewitt-manning-2019-structural"></d-cite>, activation patching <d-cite key="NEURIPS2020_92650b2e, NEURIPS2022_6f1d43d5"></d-cite>, logit lens <d-cite key="alignmentforumorg2024interpreting"></d-cite>, sparse autoencoders <d-cite key="bricken2023monosemanticity,DBLP:conf/iclr/HubenCRES24"></d-cite>, and automated explanations <d-cite key="singh2023explaining,bills2023language"></d-cite>—detailing their mechanisms, applications, and the insights they provide through concrete examples.
 These methods help answer critical questions, such as what information is encoded in VLM representations <d-cite key="cao2020behind"></d-cite>, how and when visual and linguistic modalities are integrated <d-cite key="Palit_2023_ICCV,neo2024towards"></d-cite>, and how individual neurons contribute to the model’s decision-making process <d-cite key="huo2024mmneuron,huang2024miner"></d-cite>.

 Additionally, we discuss the limitations of current interpretability methods and highlight five key directions for future research: developing approaches that are more generalizable, scalable, vision-centric, dynamic, and capable of macro-level analysis.
 For instance, the heterogeneity of VLMs calls for interpretability methods that can adapt across diverse models; the micro level of mechanistic interpretability needs to be complemented by a macro-level perspective for a broader understanding.
 By addressing these challenges, we aim to pave the way for more transparent, reliable, and capable vision language models.